Your browser does not support JavaScript

 What if I need paperwork completed?

 We will be happy to complete any paperwork you need.
-Please bring it to our Edgewood (South Loop Road) office, second floor.
-It takes two business days to respond to paperwork.
+You can bring your paperwork directly to the Edgewood Business Office, second floor (South Loop Road) or drop your paperwork off at any OrthoCincy location and it will be mailed to our Edgewood Business Office.
+It takes two business days to respond to paperwork once it’s been received.

 What if I need surgery?